AMB0000/Simon-s-Game/README.md

 # FPGA Simon Memory Game

-A classic 1980s memory game, rebuilt from the ground up in Verilog.
-This project implements the full game logic on an FPGA, complete with random sequence generation, a growing-difficulty level, score tracking, and I/O handling for buttons and LEDs.
+Simon's Game is an old memory game which was first developed in 1980s which we rebuilt from the very start in Verilog.
+In this project we implemented the full game logic on an FPGA, complete with random sequence generation, a growing-difficulty level, score tracking and I/O handling for buttons and LEDs.

 ---